dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/custom-animations-overview.md

 ms.assetid: 9be69d50-3384-4938-886f-08ce00e4a7a6
 ---
 # Custom Animations Overview
-This topic describes how and when to extend the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] animation system by creating custom key frames, animation classes, or by using per-frame callback to bypass it.
+This topic describes how and when to extend the WPF animation system by creating custom key frames, animation classes, or by using per-frame callback to bypass it.

 <a name="prerequisites"></a>
 ## Prerequisites
- To understand this topic, you should be familiar with the different types of animations provided by the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)].
+ To understand this topic, you should be familiar with the different types of animations provided by the WPF.
 For more information, see the From/To/By Animations Overview, the [Key-Frame Animations Overview](key-frame-animations-overview.md), and the [Path Animations Overview](path-animations-overview.md).

  Because the animation classes inherit from the <xref:System.Windows.Freezable> class, you should be familiar with <xref:System.Windows.Freezable> objects and how to inherit from <xref:System.Windows.Freezable>.
 For more information, see the [Freezable Objects Overview](../advanced/freezable-objects-overview.md).

 <a name="extendingtheanimationsystem"></a>
 ## Extending the Animation System
- There are a number of ways to extend the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] animation system, depending on the level of built-in functionality you want to use.
-There are three primary extensibility points in the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] animation engine:
+ There are a number of ways to extend the WPF animation system, depending on the level of built-in functionality you want to use.
+There are three primary extensibility points in the WPF animation engine:

 - Create a custom key frame object by inheriting from one of the *\<Type>*KeyFrame classes, such as <xref:System.Windows.Media.Animation.DoubleKeyFrame>.
-This approach uses most of the built-in functionality of the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] animation engine.
+This approach uses most of the built-in functionality of the WPF animation engine.

 - Create your own animation class by inheriting from <xref:System.Windows.Media.Animation.AnimationTimeline> or one of the *\<Type>*AnimationBase classes.